raganwald-deprecated/homoiconic/2011/01/misadventure_part_iii.md

 <a target="_blank" href="http://min.us/mvkEt6y#1"><img src="http://i.min.us/jeaApo.png" border="0"/></a>

 This is Part III, wherein we dive into controller methods that wire models, collections, views, and templates together with a look at `controller.location(...)`.
 In [Part I][pi], we had an introduction to the game and its controller, and in [Part II][pii] we looked at controller methods and a simple view-free template.
+In [Part IV][piv], we'll do a double-take and talk about loading classes.

 invoking controller.location()
 ---